saajan20/REST-API-Testing-Using-Rest-Assured/README.md

 ![](image/Account.png)

-**REST APIs for performing CRUD Operation: **
+**REST APIs for performing CRUD Operation:**

 ![](image/Controller.png)

 #### 2. Testing Class

-First of all we need to mention our port number then for putting data in our payload in JSON format we use JSON Object.
+First of all we need to mention our port number.
+For putting data in our payload in JSON format we use JSON Object.

 ![](image/Test.png)